akibrahimug/Oliotya-Uganda-Safaris/TESTING_SUMMARY.md

-# Testing Summary - Nambi Uganda Safaris
+# Testing Summary - Oliotya Safaris

 ## Overview
-Comprehensive unit tests have been implemented for the main components and utilities of the Nambi Uganda Safaris tour booking application.
+Comprehensive unit tests have been implemented for the main components and utilities of the Oliotya Safaris tour booking application.
 All tests are passing with **100% coverage** for tested modules.

 ## Test Statistics